Ask users for Phone numbers

 Allow different formats

-Let users enter telephone numbers in whatever format is familiar to them.
+Let users enter phone numbers in whatever format is familiar to them.
 Allow for additional spaces, hyphens, dashes and brackets, and be able to accommodate country and area codes.

-You should validate telephone numbers so you can let users know if they have entered one incorrectly.
-Google’s libphonenumber library can validate telephone numbers from most countries.
+You should validate phone numbers so you can let users know if they have entered one incorrectly.
+Google’s libphonenumber library can validate phone numbers from most countries.

 Use the autocomplete attribute

-Use the autocomplete attribute on telephone number inputs.
+Use the autocomplete attribute on phone number inputs.
 This lets browsers autofill the information on a user’s behalf if they’ve entered it previously.

 To do this, set the autocomplete attribute to tel, as shown in the HTML and Nunjucks tabs in the examples on this page.

-If you are working in production you’ll need to do this to meet WCAG 2.1 Level AA.
+If you are working in production you’ll need to do this to meet WCAG 2.2 success criterion 1.3.5 Identify input purpose.

 You will not normally need to use the autocomplete attribute in prototypes, as users will not generally be using their own devices.